How do I change baby's diaper?

 • Open the clean diaper and place it under baby.

-To make the moment easier, you can change his diaper standing up and use pull-on diapers or training pants. training pants if you want to help him potty train.
+To make the moment easier, you can change his diaper standing up and use pull-on diapers or training pants if you want to help him potty train.
 Don't hesitate to involve him in the changing process.
 Tell him about the steps and what you're doing.
 You can even flush your child's stools down the toilet to explain that that's where they belong.

 To ensure that your child is comfortable in his diapers, neither too tight nor too loose, you need to make sure that the diapers you use are the right size.
 For choosing the right diaper sizeYou can refer to the size guide chart.
 Here are also some signs that it's time to change diaper size: